Canardoux/flutter_sound/README.md

 #### iosSetCategory(), androidFocusRequest(), requestFocus() and abandonFocus()  - (optional)

 Those three functions are optional.
-If you do not control the audio focus with the function `requestFocus()`, flutter_sound will request the audio focus each time the function `SoundPlayer.play()` is called and will release it when the sound is finished or when you call the function `SoundPlayer().stop()`.
+If you do not control the audio focus with the function `requestFocus()`, flutter_sound will request the audio focus each time the function `QuickPlay.play()` is called and will release it when the sound is finished or when you call the function `QuickPlay().stop()`.

 ## TODO this section needs reviewing as I don't think it is correct.